Horizons of Sustainability: The Power of Creative Innovation for Transformation of Rural and Non-Urban Futures

 Šibenik, Croatia

 The “Horizons of Sustainability: The Power of Creative Innovation for Transformation of Rural and Non-Urban Futures” Conference will take place in Šibenik, Croatia, from 25 to 27 September 2024, organised within the project IN SITU – Place-based Innovation of Cultural and Creative Industries in Non-urban Areas.
-This event is led by the IN SITU partners Kultura Nova Foundation in cooperation with the Centre for Social Studies of the University of Coimbra.
-It is supported by the European Union’s Horizon Europe Research and Innovation Programme (under Grant Agreement no. 101061747) and the Central European Initiative.
+This event is co-organised by the Centre for Social Studies of the University of Coimbra and the local partner Kultura Nova Foundation from Zagreb in cooperation with the partners of the IN SITU project.
+It is supported by the European Union’s Horizon Europe Research and Innovation Programme (Grant Agreement no. 101061747) and the Central European Initiative.

 IN SITU is a four-year project that combines research and experimental actions to advance the innovation-related practices, capacities, and potentials of cultural and creative industries (CCIs) based in non-urban and rural areas of the EU.
 The project aims to better understand their forms, processes, and governance needs and to advance the ability of non-urban and rural CCIs to act as drivers of innovation, competitiveness, and sustainability.
 Ultimately, the aim is to contribute to a more informed and sustainable future for practitioners in cultural and creative industries based in non-urban and rural areas.